Kavanaugh on the U.S. Supreme Court: sparks or harmony?

 “After going through all those difficulties, the members of the court were just wonderful people to a person,” Thomas said in an appearance at the Library of Congress earlier this year.
 “So the court itself is quite different from the ordeal.
 It’s almost the opposite of the ordeal it took to get there.”

-Brett Kavanaugh will be counting on those strong traditions of collegiality if, as expected, he is confirmed by the Senate as a Supreme Court justice this weekend.
+Brett Kavanaugh will be counting on those strong traditions of collegiality after he was confirmed by the Senate as a Supreme Court justice on Saturday.

 Kavanaugh’s nomination hearings were rocked by university professor Christine Blasey Ford’s allegations that he sexually assaulted her in 1982, when they were both high school students.